xuewen-z/ArsenicVegetation/README.md

 ## Installation guide
 ### Instructions
 1. Clone or download this repository.
-2. Install MATLAB R2024a ，R 4.4.1 and Hydrus-1D Version 4.17.
+2. Install the required software according to the module to be run:
+   - MATLAB R2024a for the main MATLAB workflow
+   - Python for selected preprocessing steps
+   - R 4.4.1 for the R-based analyses
+   - HYDRUS-1D Version 4.17
 3. Install the required R packages listed in the corresponding scripts.
 4. For the GEE scripts, a valid Google Earth Engine account is required.
 5. Update file paths in the scripts according to your local directory structure before running.

 ### Typical installation time
-Installation of the required software environment typically takes less than 60 minutes on a standard desktop computer, excluding external data download time.
+Installation of the required software environment typically takes for the required software environments of selected modules on a standard desktop computer, excluding external data download time.